stevenandrewcarter/stevenandrewcarter.github.io/_posts/2018-02-05-docker-hammer.md

 RUN node /application/server.js
 ```

-So far, nothing really weird is happening here, the first part of the Dockerfile is building
-the build container, and the second part is taking the result of the first as the application
+The first part of the Dockerfile is building the build container, and the second part is taking the result of the first
-to run.
+as the application to run.
 This basically means we end up with a pretty small node based container (~600mb) instead
 of the base meteor container (~1gb).
 Of course, we didn't stop there...

 # The Hammer